GAIA-UNIL/Short-course-MPS/README.md

 This repository contains the powerpoint presentation of the first part, and a Colab notebook for part 2.
 The colab notebook can be accessed opening the file MPS_SC_with_QS_Online.ipynb in Google Colab.

+A video of the workshop is available here: https://youtu.be/u5NWi0-lVFw

 References:

 [1] dell’Arciprete, D., Bersezio, R., Felletti, F. et al., Comparison of three geostatistical methods for hydrofacies simulation: a test on alluvial sediments, Hydrogeol Journal (2012) 20: 299. https://doi.org/10.1007/s10040-011-0808-0